henfredemars/python-personal-projects/README.md

 "ChatterBox" (so-called): A GUI chat client and server sample

+DeathSwitch: Toy dead-man's switch once used to send out emails if user hasn't logged in after a period.

 Get2It: A GUI application for individual project management.
 I wrote this for the many times when I was
 	interrupted while working, repeatedly, eventually forgetting to complete some of the tasks.
 	My solution is to create a stack-based representation of my workflow so that, if I need to